orxfun/orx-pinned-vec/README.md

 # orx-pinned-vec

-`PinnedVec` trait serves as the marker with common vector functionalities for vector implementations which
+`PinnedVec` trait serves as the marker trait providing common vector functionalities for vector implementations which in addition

 * preserves the memory locations of their elements; i.e., keeps them pinned.